 At the end of the semester, each team of students must create their own campaign plan for their candidate- how they would have run the campaign if they were the campaign manager.
 They present this plan to PPP faculty, fellow students, and upperclassmen.
 Then on Election Day, students work for their campaigns during the day and give media interviews at the Hamilton County Board of Elections as night as the election results come in.

-Students this past fall worked in teams of three on seven different Cincinnati City Council campaigns.
-The candidates they represented comprised of elected incumbents, appointed incumbents, and non-incumbents on both sides of the aisle.
+Students have worked on campaigns at the federal, state, and local level.
+The candidates they represent are comprised of elected incumbents, appointed incumbents, and non-incumbents from both sides of the aisle.

 - Emily Gilbride, '12